How to enter Japan after your COE is approved

 Extension of the validity period of the COE

-In consideration of those who have been delayed in entering Japan due to the spread of the Covid-19, the validity period of the COE has been extended further on July 5, 2021 as follows.
+The validity of COE is normally 3 months.
+However, in consideration of those who have been delayed in entering Japan due to the spread of the Covid-19, the validity period of the COE has been extended further as follows.

 COE issued on or after January 1, 2020